-The Master of Finance program at KIMEP University is committed to educating a future generation of competent and ethical investment professionals who are confident that their knowledge, skills, and abilities are at the highest level generally accepted and applied by the investment profession throughout the world.
+The Master of Finance program at KIMEP is committed to educating a future generation of competent and ethical investment professionals confident that their knowledge, skills, and abilities are at the highest level generally accepted and applied by the investment profession throughout the world.
+This education will transform Almaty into truly a regional financial center and Kazakhstan into a highly competitive nation in the financial sphere.
 The wealth temporarily achieved from the extraction of natural resources will have the opportunity to be invested in a sustainable, ethical, and socially responsible manner to promote innovation and dynamic growth for future generations.

 Unique characteristics of the program